rbharatc/m2x-nanode/README.md

 ### PUT API ###

-PUT API is the simpliest one to push data to M2X.
+The PUT API is the simplest approach to pushing data into M2X.
 The API interface is as follows:

 ```
 typedef void (*put_data_fill_callback)(Print* print);